AngryUbuntuNerd/gov-uk-assessment/README.md

 ```

 ### With Docker
-To run the server and all its dependencies in a Docker container,
+To run the server and all its dependencies in a Docker container with UWSGI,
 make sure to have Docker installed, then build and run:

 ```bash